SAP-archive/cloud-s4-sdk-pipeline-docker/README.md

  $ docker build -t s4sdk/jenkins-master-image .
 ```

-Afterwards the image is avaialbe and a new container can be spawned with following command:
+Afterwards the image is available and a new container can be spawned with following command:
 ```shell
  $ docker run -p 8080:8080 --name my-jenkins s4sdk/jenkins-master-image
 ```